peteryuhang/Computer-Systems-A-Programmer-Perspective/ch8/ch8.md

 #### Creating and Terminating Processes

-- From a programmer’s perspective, we can think of a process as being in one of three states:
+- From a programmer's perspective, we can think of a process as being in one of three states:
   - **Running**: The process is either executing on the CPU or waiting to be executed and will eventually be scheduled by the kernel
   - **Stopped**: The execution of the process is suspended and will not be scheduled
     - A process stops as a result of receiving a SIGSTOP, SIGTSTP, SIGTTIN, or SIGTTOU signal, and it remains stopped until it receives a SIGCONT signal, at which point it becomes running again